shikharsehgal06/functional-safety-hydraulic-braking-summary/README.md

 - Developing a foundational functional safety framework for CHB systems
 - Giving specific instances of risks, ASIL assignments, safety objectives, specifications, diagnostics, and test scenarios
 - Providing fundamental research data to support upcoming NHTSA initiatives and policy decisions

+---

+## License
+This work is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

+You are free to share and adapt this material, provided appropriate credit is given to the author.

+---

+## Disclaimer
+This repository contains an original summary written by the author.
+The original report is published by the National Highway Traffic Safety Administration (NHTSA).

+This summary is provided for educational purposes only and does not represent official regulatory guidance or positions of NHTSA or Volpe.